A Comprehensive Biographical Analysis

 including his plantation, in Goose Creek.

 Landgrave Robert Daniell was also a Goose Creek Man.
+See Hon.
+Robert Daniell.

 The following excerpts show John Dunn's movements, after he left Catherine with their children.